pezi/dart_periphery/README.md

 ⁴ Fails for NanoPi, NanoPi Neo2 and Banana Pi on Armbian- same behavior like the original c-periphery [test program](https://github.com/vsergeev/c-periphery/blob/master/tests/test_gpio.c).
 This is a point of deeper investigations

-⁵ no X86/X86_64 SOC for testing available
+⁵ no X86/X86_64 SoC for testing available

 ## Help wanted